 We assumed all two year and older Steelhead (120-230 mm in length) were smolts, yet, a proportion (probably small) of smaller Steelhead in this size range were likely parr that were dispersing to downstream habitats, ultimately smolting at age-3, or even age-4 (Withers 1966).
 As well, some of the larger fish in this size range were likely mature residents: in past years we excluded a small number of fish that the trapping crew identified as being resident rainbow trout based on cryptic colouring and heavy spotting as opposed to the typical silvery colouration of a smolt.
 A number of these fish were confirmed to be sexually mature males or females (they released milt or eggs when light pressure was applied).
-However, the vast majority of Steelhead that were captured and recorded as smolts were silvery in appearance (e.g., >97% in 2002 and

-2005 when physical characteristics were categorized for all Steelhead captured).
-Moreover, the average forklength of Steelhead smolts during 1996-2013 varied from 154 mm to 171 mm, which is in good agreement with mean length at ocean entry for Steelhead stocks in the North Pacific (160 mm; CV = 10%-15%; Burgner et al. 1992).
+However, the vast majority of Steelhead that were captured and recorded as smolts were silvery in appearance (e.g., >97% in 2002 and 2005 when physical characteristics were categorized for all Steelhead captured).
+Moreover, the average forklength of Steelhead smolts during 1996-2015 varied from 154 mm to 171 mm, which is in good agreement with mean length at ocean entry for Steelhead stocks in the North Pacific (160 mm; CV = 10%-15%; Burgner et al. 1992).
+We have assumed that captures of Steelhead parr represent within-river movement rather than outmigration yet this has not been confirmed during this monitoring program.
+If Steelhead exit the study reaches as parr they are not included in productivity estimates leading these to be biased low.
+Using a similar marking approach as for smolts (distinct mark for capture locations) would provide information about the proportion of parr that move below the study reaches.